 One of the best ways to not deal with a face that has lost a lot of volume is to try and prevent the facial volume loss from occurring in the first place.
 Some preventative practices include the following:

 Avoid the Sun - The amount of sun protection and avoidance you practice can be vital to keeping your skin plumper and healthier, including safeguarding yourself from harmful UV rays in tanning beds.
 A study confirmed that excess exposure to UV rays can age the skin.

 According to Harvard Health, practicing sun protection is the best way to keep the face looking younger.
 Stay away from damaging UVA light spectrum by wearing UVA- and UVB-protection sunscreen and wearing wide-brimmed hats.

 Don't Smoke - Smoking doesn't just hurt the lungs but hurts the skin's ability to heal.

 Diet & Lifestyle Habits - Eating a balanced diet that helps maintain a healthy weight can have a positive effect on how the face ages.
 By constantly gaining and losing weight from crash diets, the ligaments that support facial tissues get stretched.
-According to plastic surgeon Robert Singer, MD, the constant changes can mean a loss of facial volume and reduced elasticity, which makes people look older.
+The constant changes can mean a loss of facial volume and reduced elasticity, which makes people look older.
 Diet and various lifestyle habits such as the amount, manner, and choice of exercises can play a big role in how a person's facial fat appearance changes over time.

 The loss of facial fat can create an aged appearance, but patients can get good results to restore facial volume via dermal fillers, plastic surgery, microneedling, PRP facials, or other procedures that encourage increased collagen production - perhaps more effectively than DIY facial exercises.